dymmond/sayer/docs/index.md

 * Learn about [Middleware](./features/middleware.md) for hooks and validation.
 * Add complex parameters and encoders for advanced use cases.

-With Sayer, you’re not just writing a CLI – you’re building a robust, maintainable, and user-friendly command-line application.
-Let’s get started!
+With Sayer, you're not just writing a CLI – you're building a robust, maintainable, and user-friendly command-line application.
+Let's get started!